- Majors & Minors

 Mastering Italian will increase your marketability in fields in which Italy is a world economic leader, including the culinary arts, fashion, tourism, art and more.

-Combining Italian with another major or minor can make you more competitive when pursuing careers in business, the arts, education, politics, government, publishing, research, and many others.
+An Italian minor can make you more competitive when pursuing careers in business, the arts, education, politics, government, publishing, research, and many others.

 Recent graduates have gone to graduate school at: